PythonCharmers/python-future/docs/imports.rst

-    from future.types import bytes, dict, int, range, str from future.builtins.misc import (ascii, chr, hex, input, next, oct, open, round, super)
+    from future.types import bytes, dict, int, range, str from future.builtins.misc import (ascii, chr, hex, input, next, oct, open, pow, round, super)
     from future.builtins.iterators import filter, map, zip

+Please note that this internal API is evolving and may not be stable between different versions of ``future``.
 To understand the details of the backported builtins on Python 2, see the docs for these modules.
-Please note that this internal API is evolving and may not be stable between different versions of ``future``.

 For more information on what the backported types provide, see :ref:`what-else`.